Group Policy vs. System Hardening: Why GPOs don’t provide sustainable security

 For systems not integrated in AD, special paths are necessary to apply GPOs

-In other words, system hardening via Active Directory and Group Policy is a monolithic solution.
+In other words, System Hardening via Active Directory and Group Policy is a monolithic solution.
 One that requires a lot of manual work – which heavily loaded IT departments have a hard time doing.

 Add to that the fact that OS Hardening must be done, monitored, and adjusted on an ongoing basis!
 Otherwise, gaps quickly develop that data octopusses, hackers and “cyber gangsters” can exploit.
 The consequences can be expensive and even threaten the existence of your company.

-How can sustainable system hardening be realized?
+How can sustainable System Hardening be realized?

 There is only one sensible solution: automation!